-Like TransUnion’s True Identity, Credit Sesame offers credit monitoring at no charge.
-It monitors your credit report from TransUnion and alerts you to major changes, as well as providing you with monthly updates on your TransUnion credit score.
+Credit Sesame offers a choice of either free or paid credit monitoring.
+The free version monitors your credit report from TransUnion, alerting you to major changes, and provides you with monthly updates on your TransUnion credit score.
 It also comes with $50,000 in identity theft insurance.

 9. Credit Karma

 Another service that offers free credit monitoring is Credit Karma.
 It monitors your credit reports and scores from both TransUnion and Equifax and sends you regular updates.
 It also alerts you right away to major changes, like a new account or a credit application in your name.
 Plus, unlike Credit Sesame, it provides access to an abbreviated version of your credit report from these two bureaus on demand.

 Credit Karma doesn’t include free identity theft insurance as Credit Sesame does.
 However, it offers one feature Credit Sesame doesn’t have: the ability to notify you if a data breach exposes your email address.

 Based on what I learned from my research, I decided not to take the free credit monitoring in the Equifax settlement.
 I was already signed up with both Credit Sesame and Credit Karma, so I had on-demand access to two of my three credit reports, plus $50,000 in identity theft insurance.